sleak-lbl/weekly-emails/items/armtools.md

-### Tutorial on Using ARM Debugging and Profiling Tools at NERSC Rescheduled for July 16
+### Register Today for July 16 Tutorial on Using ARM Debugging and Profiling Tools at NERSC

-Registration is open for the ARM Debugging and Profiling Tools (DDT, MAP, and Performance Reports) Tutorial that will now be held on Thursday, July 16 from 9 am to noon (Pacific time).
-Attendees will learn how to efficiently use these popular GUI parallel debugging and profiling tools on Cori to analyze and improve the functionality and performance of their codes.
+Registration is open for the ARM Debugging and Profiling Tools (DDT, MAP, and Performance Reports) Tutorial that will be held on Thursday, July 16 from 9 am to noon (Pacific time).

+In this interactive, hands-on training, attendees will learn how to efficiently use these popular GUI parallel debugging and profiling tools on Cori to analyze and improve the functionality and performance of their codes.
 ARM Forge is an integrated environment for debugging (using DDT) and profiling (using MAP) parallel codes.
 The Performance Reports tool analyzes the performance of an application and helps users understand what to do for better application